 The average real estate broker salary is $186,000, according to Glassdoor (January 2026).

-It’s worth noting that even though “real estate agent,” “REALTOR®,” and “broker” are often used interchangeably, there’s a distinct difference among the titles.
+It’s worth noting that “real estate agent,” “REALTOR®,” and “broker” are often used interchangeably, but there is a distinct difference.
 Real estate agent is the general term for licensed real estate salespeople.
-The term REALTOR® is reserved for members of the National Association of REALTORS®.
-Finally, a real estate broker in Florida is an agent with at least two years of experience who has completed additional licensing coursework and passed a broker exam.
+REALTOR® refers to members of the National Association of REALTORS®.
+A real estate broker in Florida is an agent with at least two years of experience who has completed additional licensing coursework and passed the broker exam.

 FAQs – Average Real Estate Agent Salary in Florida